nix-community/composer-local-repo-plugin/README.md

 7. Update the lock file: `composer update --lock --no-install`
 8. Install the package: `composer install`

+### Note

+By default, Composer will create symbolic links to the packages, if you want to copy the packages instead, set the environment variable `COMPOSER_MIRROR_PATH_REPOS` to 1

 [composer website]: https://getcomposer.org/
 [fossar/composition-c4]: https://github.com/fossar/composition-c4/
 [Jan Tojnar]: https://github.com/jtojnar